ruchanimbalkar/countries-app-fall-2025/version-5/README.md

 - Click Save, Rebuild, and Deploy
 - Now that your web server is running, if you have any console.log() calls in your index.js file, those will show up in the Logs section on Render because this is deployed remotely.
 It’s not going to show up in the server terminal anymore, because we’re no longer running our server on our local machine.
 - Now your web server on Render can talk to your database on Neon!
 Hooray! 🎉

 ---

-## Configuring our Web Server Code in VS Code

-  - In our server's `index.js` file, we will update the server boilerplate code so that it works with our remote server that we are deploying to Render.
-  - In the `index.js` file, update the value of the `connectionString` variable:

-      ```js
-      // db stands for database
-      // this code connects our server to our PostgreSQL database
-      const db = new pg.Pool({
-        connectionString: process.env.DATABASE_URL,
-        ssl: true, // use SSL encryption when connecting to the database
-      });
-      ```

-- **Delete the `config.js` file**, which is located in the server/src directory.
-    - Originally you created the `config.js` file, which contained your database's connection string to access the Neon database.
-    - However, in Version 5, you no longer need `config.js` because your code will be hosted remotely on Render, instead of locally on your computer.
-Instead, you will connect to your *remote* database deployed on Render using the `config` object you just created in the `index.js` file.
-- **Add, Commit, and Push to your updated code to Github**
-    - Pushing to Github should trigger a re-deployment of our updated server code, which is super neat!

----